plankeeee/BetterTimerResolution/README.md

 - Right click on the shortcut and type at the end of the path " -resolution 5XXX -no-console" (replace 5XXX with your result from 7.)

 ![](Images/7.png)

+## Credits
+amitxv deserves all the credit.
+You can visit him at https://github.com/amitxv